TeamJM/journeymap-docs/docs/en/Server Docs/forge-version.md

 ## **Multi-world Support for Maps and Waypoints**

 - **Important note**: If your server doesn't use multiple worlds, you do not need this feature!
 Set **UseWorldID=false** in the config file.
 - For servers with multiple world folders (not just multiple dimensions) -- usually Bukkit not Forge -- this mod will automatically send a unique **World ID** to users with the JourneyMap client whenever the client loads a world.
-This is necessary for servers which use multiple worlds, because it solves [http://www.minecraftforum.net/forums/minecraft-discussion/suggestions/79149-world-uid-for-multi-world-servers this problem].
+This is necessary for servers which use multiple worlds, because it solves <http://www.minecraftforum.net/forums/minecraft-discussion/suggestions/79149-world-uid-for-multi-world-servers> this problem.
 The JourneyMap client uses the World Id to organize map images and waypoints when traversing between worlds.
 - Console commands are provided for server admins to manage the World ID without needing to restart the server.

 ## **What it is Not**